Ghosty-Tongue/iHeart-PyPlayer/README.md

 # iHeart WebPlayer

 ## Overview
 iHeart WebPlayer is a web application designed for streaming and managing iHeartRadio stations.
-It offers a user-friendly interface for listening to and exploring radio stations.
+It features a user-friendly interface for exploring and listening to over 3,700 iHeartRadio stations.

 ## Features
 - Browse and select iHeartRadio stations by bands (FM, AM, Digital).